RoboTech-URJC/Icarus-Project/src/drivers/README.md

 It is about the driver that control all functionalities of Icarus

 # Usage and Functionality of Main Methods
-Here is explained the main methods included in pymavlink library used in the driver 'driver-icarus.py'
+Here is explained the main methods used in the driver 'driver-icarus.py' included in pymavlink library.
 ## mavutil.mavlink_connection(port)
 This method serves to open a serial, UDP, TCP or file mavlink connection, where "port" is the serial device or the UDP ot TCP end point.
 In each case, port value is: